 Operation Description 4: Regenerate Identity Manager server keypair Makes the DirXML Engine regenerate the public key/ private key pair which is used for encrypting data when setting passwords.
 5: Passwords operations There are four password operations.
-For description of these operations, see the operations 5, 6, 7, and 99 in the Table 12-4 on page 54.
+For description of these operations, see the operations 5, 6, 7, and 99 in the Table 11-4 on page 50.
 6: Get default reciprocal attribute mappings Lists the default reciprocal attribute mappings.
 7: Regenerate all Identity Manager server keys Makes the DirXML Engine regenerate all server- specific encryption keys.
-99: Exit Exits the current menu and takes you back to the DirXML commands.
+8: Apply Activation Activates the Identity Manager Engine and Drivers depending on the activation file you select.
+9: View Activation Displays the existing activation information for Identity Manager Engine and drivers.
+99: > Exit Exits the current menu and takes you back to the DirXML commands.

-Table 12-4 Password Operations
+Table 11-4 Password Operations

 Operation Description 1: Set shim password Sets the application password.
 This is the password of the user account you are using to authenticate into the connected system with.
 2: Clear shim password Clears the application password.
 3: Set Remote Loader password The Remote Loader password is used to control access to the Remote Loader instance.
 Enter the Remote Loader password, then confirm the password by typing it again.
 4: Clear Remote Loader password Clears the Remote Loader password so no Remote Loader password is set on the Driver object.
 5: Set named password Allows you to store a password or other pieces of security information on the driver.
-For more information, see Chapter 9, "Securely Storing Driver Passwords with Named Passwords," on page 41.
-There are four prompts to fill in: • Enter password name: Enter password description: Enter password: Confirm password 6: Clear named passwords Clears a specified named password or all named passwords that are stored on the driver object: Do you want to clear all named passwords? (yes/no).
-If you enter Yes , all named passwords are cleared.
-If you enter No , you are prompted to specify the password name that you want to clear.
+For more information, see Chapter 9, "Securely Storing Driver Passwords with Named Passwords," on page 39.
+There are four prompts to fill in: Enter password name: Enter password description: Enter password: Confirm password

-Operation Description 7: List named passwords Lists all named passwords that are stored on the driver object.
+Operation Description 6: Clear named passwords Clears a specified named password or all named passwords that are stored on the driver object: Do you want to clear all named passwords? (yes/no).
+If you enter Yes, all named passwords are cleared.
+If you enter No, you are prompted to specify the password name that you want to clear.
+7: List named passwords Lists all named passwords that are stored on the driver object.
 It lists the password name and the password description.
-8: Get password state Lists if a password is set for: Driver Object password:Application password:Remote loader password: The dxcmd utility allows you to set the Application password and the Remote Loader password.
+8: Get password state Lists if a password is set for: Driver Object password: Application password: Remote loader password: The dxcmd utility allows you to set the Application password and the Remote Loader password.
 You cannot set the Driver Object password with this utility.
 It shows if the password has been set or not.
 99: Exit Exits the current menu and takes you back to the Driver options.

-Table 12-5 Cache Operations
+Table 11-5 Cache Operations

 Operation Description 1: Get driver cache limit Displays the current cache limit that is set for the driver.
 2: Set driver cache limit Sets the driver cache limit in kilobytes.
 A value of 0 is unlimited.
 3: View cached transactions A text file is created with the events that are stored in cache.
-You can select the number of transactions to view. • Enter position token (default=0): Enter maximum transactions records to return (default=1): Enter name of file for response: 4: Delete cached transactions Deletes the transactions stored in the cache. • Enter position token (default=0): Enter event-id value of first transaction record to delete (optional): Enter number of transaction records to delete (default=1): 99: Exit Exits the current menu and takes you back to the Driver options.
+You can select the number of transactions to view.
+Enter position token (default=0): Enter maximum transactions records to return (default=1): Enter name of file for response: 4: Delete cached transactions Deletes the transactions stored in the cache.
+Enter position token (default=0): Enter event-id value of first transaction record to delete (optional): Enter number of transaction records to delete (default=1): 99: Exit Exits the current menu and takes you back to the Driver options.